Algae control without chemicals

 Updated April 2026.

 Most algae questions get a generic answer: blackout the tank, do more water changes, dose less fertilizer, get an algae eater.
 Some of those work for some kinds of algae and not others.
-The move that actually clears tanks isn't a chemical or a fish — it's identifying which type of algae you have, finding the specific cause (almost always light, nutrients, or lack of competing plants), and applying the fix that matches.
+The move that actually clears tanks isn't a chemical or a fish — it's identifying which type of algae you have, finding the specific cause (usually light, nutrients, or lack of competing plants), and applying the fix that matches.
 This guide walks the major algae types, what each one tells you about your tank, and the non-chemical fixes for each.

 The mainstream consensus across hobby references is that algae problems trace to one of three root causes.
 Identifying which one is at work usually fixes it without chemicals: